bhardwajshivansh/digibit/README.md

 # digibit

- It is software for basic simulation of electrical circuit at particular time interval.
+It is software for basic travel management system.